 Saatkultur* offers seeds in a dual sense – on the one hand the bags contain ecological seeds for gardening and culinary purposes, whereas on the other hand they represent social seeds for social change.

-Buy seed bags
+Buy our seed bags

 Donations for what?